cwadge/junk-drawer/pipewire_tuning_guide.md

 `resample.quality` is a range of `0 - 14` with `0` essentially being "linear" and `14` being the maximum quality.
 A value of `10` is generally considered the sweet spot for modern hardware, `4` being a good middle ground for constrained or embedded systems, and `14` being uncompromising.
 Ideally we're playing sample rates that are supported directly by our hardware and our configuration, and no resampling will even be necessary.

+Note also that this setup targets *all* nodes with `node.name = "~alsa_output.*"` for the sake of simplicity.
+If this isn't what you want, you could certainly have multiple stanzas, each with different policies, targeted at specific audio devices instead.
+I'll leave that scenario as an exercise for the reader.

 ## Setting Up PipeWire

 Even more so than WirePlumber, having the latest version of `pipewire` that's within arm's reach is a really good idea.
 E.g.: